xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

     You may have to wait a moment for the interactive prompt on the reserved node to return.
   * The above commands produce the `mpi_test` binary and execution output.
-1. As soon after 9:30am, Tuesday , August 9th as possible, allocate an interactive node on cooley.
+1. As soon after 9:30am, Tuesday , August 9th as possible, allocate an interactive node on ThetaGPU.
 Executing the following command from one of the ThetaGPU service nodes allocates a ThetaGPU interactive session with a single GPU (`-q single-gpu -n 1`) and 16 CPU cores for 300 minutes
    (`-t 300`) using the ATPESC2022 allocation (`-A ATPESC2022`) and the queue reservation (`-q training`):
 ```
 qsub -I -q single-gpu -n 1 -t 300 -A ATPESC2022